ray-project/ray-llm/README.md

 ## How do I deploy multiple models at once?

-You can append another application configuration to the YAML in `template/serve.yaml` file.
-Alternatively, you can use the Aviary CLI linked above.
+You can append another application configuration to the YAML in `deploy/_internal/backend/serve.yaml` file.
+Alternatively, you can use the CLI linked above.

 ## How do I deploy a model to multiple nodes?